 Syouchu Spirits

-It is Japanese alcohol distilled spirit.
-It is made of rice, wheat, sweet potatoes or others.
-According to Alcohol Regulations, there are two kinds of shouchu, Otu type and Kou type.
-Less than 45 percent of alcohol rate after a single distillation is Otu and after multiple distillations, less than 36 percent is Kou.
-It is drunk on the rocks or with water, hot or cold.
-Or, it is often drunk with soda or juice, which makes it easier to drink.
-Kagoshima is well known for its shouchu made from sweet potatoes.
+It is a Japanese distilled spirit.
+It is made from rice, wheat, sweet potatoes, or other ingredients.
+According to Japanese alcohol regulations, there are two main kinds of shochu: Otsu and Kou.
+The Otsu type has an alcohol content of less than 45% and is made by single distillation, while the Kou type has less than 36% alcohol and is made by multiple distillations.
+It is drunk on the rocks, or with water (either hot or cold).
+It is also often mixed with soda or juice, which makes it easier to drink.
+Kagoshima is well known for its sweet potato shochu.

-In Kagoshima, the Japanese word “Sake” means Shochu, not Japanese wine.
-Everyone who comes to Kagoshima and orders Sake at a restaurant is totally surprised that Shochu is served.
+In Kagoshima, the Japanese word “sake” typically refers to shochu, not sake (rice wine).
+Everyone who comes to Kagoshima and orders “sake” at a restaurant is surprised when shochu is served.

 Shirokuma

 It means “Polar bear.”
-Actually, it is shaved ice in the face of a polar bear.
-Milk, fruits, black beans and others are used to form the face.
+It is actually shaved ice shaped like a polar bear’s face.
+Ingredients like milk, fruits, and black beans are used to create the face.

 Jambo Yaki

-This is Sengan Garden specialty Japanese sweet.
-It is one-bite size rice cake with sweet sauce, two short bamboos skewered.
-The look could associate us with skewers stuck into.
-This looks like a samurai with two swords stuck on the waist and this style was called “jumbo” in Satsuma dialect.
+This is a specialty Japanese sweet from Kagoshima.
+It is a one-bite-sized rice cake with a sweet sauce, skewered on two short bamboo sticks.
+Its appearance is reminiscent of skewered food.
+The overall look resembles a samurai with two swords stuck in his waist, a style that was called “jumbo” in the Satsuma dialect.

 Karukan

 This is a Kagoshima specialty sweet.
-It is manju, steamed bun, made from Japanese yam.
-The texture is soft and fluffy, and the taste is preferably sweet.
-Some have azuki, sweet bean paste, inside and others not.
+It is a manju (a steamed bun) made from Japanese yam.
+The texture is soft and fluffy, and the taste is gently sweet.
+Some are filled with azuki (sweet bean paste), while others are not.

 Foods with Black in the Name

-Kagoshima people like to add black to the name of the foods.
-Black beef, black pork, black vinegar, black malt, black sugar, black Satsuma chicken, black tuna, black garlic…
+People in Kagoshima have a tendency to prefix the names of foods with “black.”
+Examples include black beef, black pork, black vinegar, black malt, black sugar, black Satsuma chicken, black tuna, black garlic…